 After entering the settings, as shown, click the "Save As" button to save these parameters for future use (PEAKS Studio only).
-When prompted, type OrbiStandard and press enter.
+When prompted, type OrbiSample and press enter.
 Click "OK" to commence analysis.
 Analysis will be initialized (most of this time is spent creating a partial database, which only has to be done once) this takes one or two minutes.

 After this, de novo sequencing will commence.
 For this sample it takes just over a minute, after which PEAKS database search will proceed.
-In total, the process takes less than two minutes for this sample (depending on the system's processing speed and memory).
-The PEAKS auto de novo algorithm derives sequence candidates for each of the 22 spectra in our example data file.
-These sequence candidate results for all eleven spectra in the example are then used for the database search component of PEAKS 4.2.
+In total, the process takes

+Enter the settings as shown.
+Settings can be changed by clicking on the drop down list and selecting one of the options. less than a minute for this sample (depending on the system's processing speed and memory).
+The PEAKS auto de novo algorithm derives sequence candidates for each of the 14 spectra in our example data file.
+These sequence candidates are then used for the database search component of PEAKS 4.5.
 PEAKS uses a unique sequence tag plus peptide fragment fingerprinting approach to protein identification.

-SVC

-Viewing Results
+SVC Viewing Results